DeedsLab/Epsilon-Network/README.md

 1) Generate Distance Matrixes
    - Both python and c++ versions of the code will be uploaded but the format should result in a .txt file with the appending of Dist_Form.txt,
-   - Prefer to use rang_Cac
+   - Prefer to use range_distance_calculator.cpp
+   - After compiling, introduce name of CellxGene Matrix, smallest index, and largest index to run code.

    - Each file will have 3 columns but with no header.
 First Column represents out edges Second column represents in-edges.
 As distances matrixes, mirrored duplicates are expected.
 Dataset_Name as well as step along scRNA-seq should be noted